isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/more-about-changi-airport.md

 #### **Aerobridges**
 ![Alt text for image on Isomer site](/images/vol-17-issue-3/changi-airport-photo-essay/aerobridge.jpg)
-<div style="background-color: white;">Planes parked at aerobridges at the airport, 1996. <i>Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore</i>.</div>
+<div style="background-color: white;">Planes parked at aerobridges at Changi Airport, 1996. <i>Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore</i>.</div>

 Aerobridges allow passengers to board planes directly from the terminal building rather than having to take a bus and climb a flight of mobile steps.
 Changi Airport was one of the first few airports in the world to use the aerobridge, though at the start, it was not used for every flight.[^7]

 ![Alt text for image on Isomer site](/images/vol-17-issue-3/changi-airport-photo-essay/steps.jpg)
 <div style="background-color: white;">Passengers boarding a Singapore Airlines flight at  Changi Airport using the mobile steps, 1981. <i>Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore</i>.</div>

- In 1981, a journalist reporting on her tour of the Changi Airport remarked that the highlight of the tour  was “troop[ing] down an aerobridge”.[^8]
+ In 1981, a journalist reporting on her tour of the Changi Airport remarked that the highlight of the visit  was “troop[ing] down an aerobridge”.[^8]

 #### **The Second Runway**